jacobp100/sciline-editor/README.md

 Element arguments alter the way you input expressions for the element.
 For example, a fraction has a numerator and denominator placed out of line.
 This element has two element arguments and accepts a superscript, so is represented as `` `Frac2S ``

 Here, we need to introduce a special element type, `` `Arg ``.
 This is purely semantical, and is used to indicate end of one argument.
-It does not render anything.
+It does not render anything

-Every element that accepts element arguments must be preceded by an amount of `` `Arg `` elements equal to the number of element arguments accepted.
+Every element that accepts element arguments must be preceded at some point by an amount of `` `Arg `` elements equal to the number of element arguments accepted.
 For example, the fraction must be preceded by two `` `Arg `` elements

-There is an analogy to function calls here - if you had a call to `frac(num, den)`, the function name **and** the opening bracket (`frac(`) are represented as `` `Frac2S ``, and the commas closing bracket are both represented as `` `Arg ``.
+There is an analogy to function calls here - if you had a call to `frac(num, den)`, the function name **and** the opening bracket combined (`frac(`) are represented as `` `Frac2S ``, and the commas closing bracket are both use same representation: `` `Arg ``.
 Putting this together, we get

 ```reason
 /* Empty fraction */